ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Do you already know what the filenames are which are produced by your diagnostic?
 Then it's a good option now to take a note of their names and also in which of the ESMValTool output directories they are located (plotting directory, working directory, ...).

 Got it?
-If yes, go to next point.
+If yes, go to the next point.
 But wait!
-Do you have also output that depends on the models beeing used in a diagnostics?
+Do you have also output that depends on the models that are used in a diagnostics?
 Let's say that your diagnostic produces some maps and each map is the result for one model, then you would have as many graphics like models, right?
 You then certainly would also encode the model name in the filename of the output.
-To abstract?
+Too abstract?
 Here is an example.

 Let's say, your diagnostic just analyzes only 3 models (depends on what you specify in the namelist itself for sure), and produces just a global mean map plot as png files, then one could imagine that the `plot_dir` of your results would look somehow like the following::